Pushing the Frontier on Approximate EFX Allocations

 For example, an agent with $3$ goods for which she has value $b$ may have a critical good for which she has value $1$.

 To overcome the first challenge, we modify the enhanced envy graph so that a red edge does not represent near-envy of at least $2/3$ from an agent $i$ with a critical good to a source $s$ of the reduced envy graph, but rather the fact that $i$ has value $b$ for one good in the possession of $s$.
-This modification resolves the situation in (i) above, but now agent $i$ may see her value drop by more than $2/3$ (yet no more than $1/2$) if she receives the set of $s$.
-This is resolved with the addition of a number of sophisticated steps in the \PPAplusplus algorithm that prevent the formation of bundles with many goods that $i$ values by more than $2/3$ even after removing a single good.
+This modification resolves the situation in (i) above, but now agent $i$ may see her value drop by more than $2/3$ (yet no more than $1/2$) if she receives the bundle of $s$.
+This is resolved with the addition of a number of sophisticated steps in the \PPAplusplus algorithm that prevent the formation of bundles with {three or more} goods that $i$ values by more than $2/3$ even after removing a single good {from them}.